 An application archive is expected to be used for various administrative domains and/or heterogeneous environments.
-In order to address to diversity of the environments, standard specification needs to define a reliable universal format and/or interface which ensure reusability and exchangeability.
+In order to address diversity of environments, standard specification needs to define a reliable universal format and/or interface which ensures reusability and exchangeability.